asman1337/sura/.docs/hierarchy-plan.md

 1. **Create Database Migrations**:
    - Generate TypeORM entities and migrations for all core schemas
    - Set up multi-tenant architecture with schema isolation
+   - Configure many-to-many relationships for units and officers, departments and officers

 2. **Implement Organizations Module**:
    - Create CRUD operations for organizations